vmware/versatile-data-kit/projects/vdk-plugins/vdk-impala/src/vdk/plugin/impala/templates/load/fact/snapshot/README.md

 ### Sample Usage:

 Say there is SDDC-related 'Snapshot Periodic Fact Table' called 'fact_sddc_daily' in 'history' schema.
-Updating it with the latest raw data from the Super Collider Data Lake (from source view called 'vw_fact_sddc_daily' in 'default' schema) is done in the following manner:
+Updating it with the latest raw data from a Data Lake (from source view called 'vw_fact_sddc_daily' in 'default' schema) is done in the following manner:

 ```python
 def run(job_input):